la2050/archive/_projects/2016/theraputic-ocean-engagement-surfing-t-o-e-s-as-in-on-the-nose.md

   spaces for play","Number of children enrolled in afterschool programs","Number of parks with intergenerational play opportunities","Per capita crime rates","Perceived safety"]
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
+  - Per capita crime rates
+  - Perceived safety
+project_proposal_description: >-
+  TOES programming breaks down barriers of access to LA County beaches.
+Surf Bus invites LA City Park and Recreation Departments out to the beaches of Los Angeles to become 'ocean literate' and we provide the transportation, bathing suits, wetsuits, surf boards, boogie boards, munchies, and the ocean safety and education needed to surfvive and thrive in Los Angeles!
+Our program has a measurable positive impact on the self-esteem, motivation, endurance, and trust (in self) of our participants.
+project_areas:
+  - Central LA
+  - East LA
+  - South LA
+  - Westside
+  - South Bay
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   We are a social justice organization working to connect at-risk youth with the wonder and healing power of the sea.
 We believe that the ocean, a healing